Barney Walsh: Career

 As an actor, Walsh has appeared in British television series such as The Larkins, Death in Paradise, Doctors and Law & Order: UK.
 He played a teenage King Arthur in 2017 Guy Ritchie feature film King Arthur: Legend of the Sword.
 In 2023, he joined the cast of Casualty as Cameron Mickelthwaite.
 In 2021, he took part in All Star Musicals.
 He has also made appearances on CelebAbility and Celebrity Catchphrase in 2021 and 2023 respectively.

+Walsh co-presented the Miss World beauty pageant in 2017 and 2018, both of which were held in Sanya, China.
 Alongside his father Bradley, he appeared in the ITV series Bradley Walsh & Son: Breaking Dad, a travel series in which Walsh takes his father on a coming of age road trip across several countries.
 The fifth series of the show premiered on ITV on 10 January 2023.
 In May 2023, the pair were confirmed to be co-presenting a reboot of Gladiators together.

 Personal life

 In 2020, Walsh became a dog-owner during the COVID-19 pandemic lockdown.
 In 2022 Walsh was revealed to be dating Puerto Rican model and Miss World 2016 Stephanie Del Valle.
+In 2026, Walsh was banned from driving for six months after breaking a temporary speed limit on a stretch of the M4 motorway near Bristol.